 Notes:

-Though not chronologically the first settlement established on Titan, Samarkand quickly became the most successful colony beyond the asteroid belt following its establishment in 2119.
-Between the founding of Donegal Station (named for Lewis Donegal III, the first person to set foot on Titan in 2077) and the Solar Civil War over 200 years later, the settlement there grew like wildfire, and as of 2359 it is home to about 12 million people, most of whom live within only a dozen kilometers of the Huygens Memorial Museum.
+Though not chronologically the first settlement established on Titan, Samarkand quickly became the most successful colony beyond the asteroid belt. following.
+Between the founding of Larsen Station (named for Peter Larsen, the first person to set foot on Titan in 2086) in 2109 and the Mars-Titan War almost two hundred years later, the settlement there grew like wildfire, and as of 2357 it is home to about 6.2 million people, most of whom live within only a few dozen kilometers of the famous Huygens Memorial Museum.

 The city itself is different from what people in the 21st century would recognize in that, unlike most Terran or even Martian cities, it consists largely of domed or otherwise enclosed “arcologies,” each of which is much like a small cityscape in and of itself.
 These clustered living, working, and recreational spaces can house hundreds or even thousands of people in a single, linked environment, and appear to those on the outside like massively upscaled versions of the Mars habitats dreamt up by futurists in the first decades of the 21st century

-But all of this is threatened by the ongoing Second Titan War, which is essentially a proxy conflict of the Second Draconist Crisis (2347-2361).
-As of 2359, the War on Draconism has been raging on and off for roughly three decades, as the Divisão Revolucionária da Assembleia de Calisto (DRAC) battles the Interplanetary Cooperative Administration (ICA) for control of the outer solar system and places millions of lives at risk.
+But all of this is threatened by the ongoing Titan Civil War, itself a proxy conflict of the Draconist Crisis (2324-2361).
+The War on Draconism has been raging for more than thirty years, as the Divisão Revolucionária da Assembleia de Calisto (DRAC) battles the Interplanetary Cooperative Administration (ICA) for control of the outer solar system, and the city of Samarkand itself has changed hands at least a dozen times since war came to Titan in 2334.

-Recently, a third party has emerged to throw down its own gauntlet.
+Recently, however, a third party has thrown down its own gauntlet.
 This faction, made up of rebellious artificial humans originally created as disposable labor, now controls a sizable portion of the city, and plans on extending their control even further.
-They call themselves zharans, and since 2358, they have conducted a violent Uprising against both the ICA and the Alliance of Free Worlds, as well as the Draconists still vying for control of the frontier.
-This faction, headlined by the Zharan Liberation Front, which is led by the dangerous and charismatic V'Ran, controls part of Titan as part of their long-term plan of full sovereignty.
+They call themselves zharans, and since 2356, they have conducted a violent Uprising against both the ICA and the Alliance of Free Worlds, as well as the Draconists still vying for control of the frontier.
+This faction, headlined by the Zharan Liberation Army, which is led by the dangerous and charismatic V'Ran, controls part of Titan as part of their long-term plan of full sovereignty.

 This should go well with our novel, "The Europa Goodbye!"